 - recover quickly between efforts

-- maintain composure while fatigued
+- hold your composure while fatigued

-This is where real competitive advantage is built.
+That’s where real competitive advantage gets built.

 Circuit Training Builds Mental Strength Too

-When fatigue sets in, doubt shows up.
+When the fatigue sets in, the doubt shows up.
+Circuit training teaches you to:

 - keep moving anyway